ipfs/pinning-services-api-spec/README.md

 https://openapi-generator.tech allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically, given the OpenAPI spec at [ipfs-pinning-service.yaml](./ipfs-pinning-service.yaml).

-Give it a try before you try implementing things from scratch.
+Give it a try before you resort to implementing things from scratch.

 ## Adoption